NickelHub/Minecraft---Nick-s-Pack/README.md

-# Minecraft - Variety Revelations
+# Minecraft - Nick's Pack

 This repository was created to document the creation of configs and scripts.
 It does not contain any code or any mod itself.